 It is important for Valentine staff to screen objects proposed for donation to ensure that they meet the museum’s collecting criteria.
-To provide this information, please fill out our Object Donation Form.
+To provide this information, please fill out Donate an Object.

 Valentine staff will review the information to you submit and will contact you to gather more information or to direct you to another institution.
 If you are unable to complete the form online, please call the Valentine (804-649-0711) to speak with member of our curatorial team.

-The Valentine cannot accept unsolicited donations through the mail or in person without prior communication with the Mueusm's curatorial staff.
+The Valentine does not accept unsolicited donations through the mail or in person without prior communication with the Museum’s curatorial staff.

-The process takes about 3 months.
-After Valentine staff determines that an object may fit the museum’s collecting criteria, staff will schedule a time for you to drop off your donation.
-Curatorial staff will then review the object further, and the donation will be brought to the Valentine's Collections Committee and Board of Trustees for approval.
+The process takes about three months.
+After Valentine staff determines that an object may fit the museum’s collecting criteria, we will schedule a time for you to transfer your donation.
+Curatorial staff will then review the object further and will bring it to the Valentine’s Collections Committee and Board of Trustees for approval.
 Finally, Deeds of Gift are sent to donors for signature to complete transfer of title and rights.

-Valentine staff may not provide monetary appraisals, as the Internal Revenue Service deems museums an interested party and therefore a conflict of interest.
+Valentine staff are prohibited by the IRS from providing monetary appraisals.
 Staff may also not authenticate objects.
 To find an appraiser in your area, please contact the following organizations:

 Object donations to the Valentine are generally tax deductible based on their fair market value.
-Consult with your tax professional or the Internal Revenue Service regarding your particular situation.
+Consult with your tax professional or the IRS regarding your particular situation.

 The Valentine does not accept long-term loans.
 Objects may be borrowed during current exhibitions, but limited resources prevent the museum from storing and preserving objects that it does not own.